-- A high-speed (TGV) line to link Tangier, Rabat and Casablanca is under construction and due to open in July 2018.
-When finished, the travel time between Tangier and Casablanca will be reduced from five hours to just over two hours, with trains travelling at 320km/h.
+A high-speed (TGV) line to link Tangier, Rabat and Casablanca opened in 2018, reducing the travel time between Tangier and Casablanca from five hours to just over two hours, with trains travelling at 320km/h.
 For more information see www.tgvmaroc.ma.

 There are two types of train, and the main difference between the two is comfort, rather than speed:

 Rapide (Train Rapide Climatisé, TCR) – standard for intercity services.

 Ordinaire (Train Navette Rapide, TNR) – less comfortable, without air-conditioning, apart from the double-decker TNR Rabat–Casablanca shuttle.
 Mostly late-night and local services.

 First- and 2nd-class fares are available, with six seats in 1st-class compartments and eight in 2nd class.
 First-class tickets include a reserved seat, while in 2nd class you just sit in any empty seat.
 Second class is more than adequate on short journeys.
 For longer trips, the extra for 1st class is worth paying.